050. Goodbye Sailor - Written by Andrew Payne #5.1

 Meanwhile Rita's mother Joany informs Terry that Sudbury is corrupt and had previously been a dodgy insurance salesman.
 Terry soon begins to change his opinion of Sudbury.
 In order to offset Terry's fee, Sudbury hypnotises Arthur into believing every cigar he will smoke will from now on will taste like burning rubber.
 When Rita's inheritance doesn't work out and Sudbury discovers there is no money, he soon disappears, leaving Terry to pick up the pieces with Rita.
 In the meantime, Arthur's new carpet cleaning business is taking off, with Terry designated as the one doing all the work.

 Facts: This is possibly one of the weakest Terry McCann episodes of the entire run - the main villain of the plot Sudbury vanishes just after half-an-hour into the episode and is never seen paying for what he has done wrong.
 This is very unusual for Minder, with most stories reaching some sort of conclusion.
 Sadly this story's conclusion is left off-screen with Terry simply passing the address of Sudbury on to Rita's mother, played by June Brown (known to millions as Dot Cotton from the BBC's Eastenders).
-Two actors appeared elsewhere in the series as different characters - Ray Burdis who plays single father Jimmy Elliot appeared in the series two episode 'Not A Bad Lad, Dad' and Margery Withers who played the widow in the high-rise flat whose carpet Terry cleans, would also appear in #9.11 'The Great Trilby'.
+Two actors appeared elsewhere in the series as different characters - Ray Burdis who plays single father Jimmy Elliot appeared in #2.6 'Not A Bad Lad, Dad' and Margery Withers who played the widow in the high-rise flat whose carpet Terry cleans, would also appear in #9.11 'The Great Trilby'.